magento/merchdocs/src/catalog/product-create-virtual.md

 - [Downloadable Information ]({% link catalog/product-downloadable-information.md %})

     {:.bs-callout-info}
-    The _Is this downloadable product_ option is disabled by default, as soon as you enable this feature for a virtual product, the product immediately becomes **Downloadable**.
+    The _Is this downloadable product_ option is disabled by default.
+Enabling this feature for a virtual product makes the product **Downloadable**.

 ## Step 6: Publish the product